City of Newcastle is organised into five groups, each with a range of responsibilities.

 Infrastructure and Property

-The Director Infrastructure and Property is Ken Liddell.
+The Acting Director Infrastructure and Property is Joanne Rigby.
 Areas of responsibility include depot operations, assets and projects, civil construction and maintenance and property.

 Joanne Rigby is an infrastructure professional with thirty years experience working in a variety of roles within local government.
 Joanne worked in infrastructure design and delivery and then as an Asset Engineer before progressing to leading and mentoring a team to deliver City of Newcastle's stormwater services.